jefflau/jefflau.net/src/posts/2018-3-30-graphql-all-the-things-?!/index.md

 ---
-title: Graphql all the things?!
+title: GraphQL all the things?!
 slug: /graphql-all-the-things
 date: 2018-03-30
 ---